doctorandrewbrown/community-appliances/README.md

 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY
 ```
-* Remove ```DISABLE_COLLECTSTATIC``` from Heroku configvars if present
+* Remove ```DISABLE_COLLECTSTATIC``` variable from Heroku configvars if present
 * In the AWS S3 dashboard create folders called media and static to hold the relevant files and grant public read access

 ## Stripe API
-The app uses the Stripe payment platform to implement ecommerce functionality and the Stripe credentials are obtained via the account dashboard.
+The app uses the [Stripe](https://stripe.com/gb) payment platform to implement ecommerce functionality and the Stripe credentials are obtained via the account dashboard.
 The Stripe credentials are placed in Heroku configvars with the following names
 ```bash
 STRIPE_PUBLIC_KEY = pk....